MihneaMoso/spotify-dx/docs/ARCHITECTURE.md

 gap-free track (`splitTrack="false"`, thumb flush 12dp primary dot) and an elapsed-left / duration-right caption row.
 Removed from the bar: volume slider, time combo label, star, queue button (queue lives in the bottom nav + sheet; all removed bindings were safe-calls).
-Swipe-up to open the sheet is attached to the whole bar and unaffected.
+The bar opens the sheet on background tap (debounced, shared with the swipe-up run detection in the same touch listener — controls consume their own streams first) as well as swipe-up.
+A 48dp `mini_art` thumbnail sits left of the titles (12dp player-art rounding, bar padding + 8dp gap; loads via `ArtworkLoader`, tag-guarded so position ticks never restart the Coil request).

 ### 19.4 Queue rewrite (Echo-modeled, from scratch)